secberus/interview-homework/packages/interview-homework/README.md

 ## Included items
 You have been provided with the following
+- Basic project structure
 - Boilerplate Immer-based Redux store, and a basic reducer/action.
-  - Includes Redux-Thunk and Redux-Logger
+  - Includes Redux-Thunk and Redux-Logger middlewares
 - Styled components global styling and theme provider
 - Three SVG files located in the /public folder.
 Make sure you use these to portay homes in the view.
   - HealthyHome.svg (Blue roof)